Search results for:

 Nano editor and how to use this text editor to edit files on your server is what we will cover in this guide.
-Nano is found on most Linux distributions and is easy to use with its most often used commands shown at the bottom of its screen.
-As editing configuration and other files is a very common task in Linux; knowing how to use this program can be quite useful.
+Nano is found on most Linux distributions and is easy to use, with its most often used commands shown at the bottom of its screen.
+As editing configuration and other files is a prevalent task in Linux, knowing how to use this program can be quite useful.

 Here are some examples of usage:

 To Write Out or Save the file you have been editing, press CTRL + O. It will then prompt you for the filename to save.

 Hit the enter key when done.